3dcitydb/3dcitydb-docs/source/impexp/preferences/index.rst

 The preferences (including the settings on the separate operation tabs) are automatically stored in the config file of the Importer/Exporter and are restored from this file upon program start.
-Thus, changes made to the preferences are remembered on restart.
 Via the Project menu available from the menu bar of the Importer/Exporter, the preferences can optionally be stored in or loaded from user-defined config files (cf. :numref:`impexp_interface_chapter`).